A Hazard of Hearts: Plot

-Sir Giles Staverley, a compulsive gambler, is tricked into gambling away his home by his old adversary Lord Harry Wrotham.
-As Staverley is distraught and desperate, Wrotham gives him one last chance - he will gamble everything Staverley has lost against Staverley's daughter's hand in marriage and her trust fund of 80,000 guineas.
-Staverley agrees, despite Nicholas, who is his nephew and Serena's much-loved cousin, desperately attempting to persuade him against it.
-He loses once again.
+Sir Giles Staverley, a compulsive gambler, is tricked into gambling away his home by his old adversary, Lord Harry Wrotham.
+As Staverley is distraught and desperate, Wrotham gives him one last chance―he will gamble everything Staverley has lost against Staverley's daughter's hand in marriage and her trust fund of 80,000 guineas.
+Desperate to recoup his losses, Staverley agrees, despite his nephew Nicholas's desperate attempt to persuade him against it.
+Staverley loses once again.

-Unable to face his daughter, Serena, Staverley kills himself.
+Unable to face his daughter, Serena, Staverley shoots himself.
 Lord Justin Vulcan, a notoriously cool, clear-headed gambler, challenges Wrotham for the house and the girl.
 Much to Wrotham's disgust, Vulcan wins.
-Justin now finds himself in possession of the house and Serena, but has no idea of what to do with them.
-Nicholas races to Serena and informs her of the turn of events, begging her to marry him, in order to shield her from the infamous Lord Vulcan.
-However, Serena stoically refuses, due to Nicholas' love for Isabel Gillingham, and declaring that the Staverleys have always paid their debts.
+Now in possession of the house and Serena, Justin has no idea of what to do with them.
+Nicholas races to his cousin, Serena, to inform her of the turn of events, begging her to marry him, to shield her from the infamous Lord Vulcan.
+However, Serena stoically refuses, unwilling to intervene in Nicholas' love for Isabel Gillingham and declaring that the Staverleys have always paid their debts.

-However, Lord Vulcan appears neglectful, failing to visit the Staverley estate for several days, claiming that his victory had slipped his mind.
-Isabel Gillingham, who is in turn madly in love with Vulcan, is jealous of the mysterious Serena who has not yet appeared in society.

-After meeting Serena and realising that she is much younger and more attractive than he had imagined, Vulcan installs her as a guest at Mandrake, his ancestral home next to the sea.
-This decision is made despite the opposition of Justin's mother, Lady Harriet Vulcan.

-As Lady Vulcan attempts to marry Serena off to anyone except her son, Serena and Justin form an unexpected friendship and he teaches her about Mandrake, the home he loves.
-However, the innocent and unworldly Serena is soon thrown into intrigues and plots involving corrupt gamblers, violent smugglers and highwaymen.

-A crisis forces Serena and Justin to confront their feelings for each other.